Dave's Travel Pages

 Related: Best Greek Islands For Beaches

-You can take a ferry to Anafi from the ports of Piraeus and Lavrion in Athens.
+You can take a ferry to Anafi from the ports of Piraeus and sometimes Lavrion in Athens.
 On some years, there may also be boats sailing from Rafina that will include a stop at Anafi.

-The best place to look for updated ferry schedules and to book tickets for the ferries to Anafi is at Ferryhopper.
-During the summer months, you can expect ferries from Piraeus to Anafi about three times per week.
+The best place to check for updated ferry schedules and to book tickets for the ferries to Anafi is at Ferryhopper.

 Blue Star Patmos ferry from Piraeus to Anafi